iamme24cl/smedia-app/README.md

 ## Demo

-Check out the live demo of the Application [here](https://smedia-app.pages.dev).
+Check out the live demo of the application [here](https://smedia-app.pages.dev).

 ## Features
 - User profile creation and management